rm511130/PCF4CAS/README.md

 ### LAB-9: A quick look at Harbor, Clair and Notary

 - This Lab is a demo.
 No hands-on is required.
-- Harbor is a private image registry that combined with Clair image scanning and Notary image signing, provides a complete solution to managing images assets.
+- Harbor is a private image registry that combined with Clair image scanning and Notary image signing, provides a complete solution to managing container images.

 ![](./images/harbor.png)